In every January, Samsung Ads team attends Consumer Electronics Show (CES) in Las Vegas, NV. CES has turned out

 It is necessary to communicate with Engineering team ahead of implementation.
 In the first conversation, project goals,

-scope and timeline was addressed, as well as a walkthrough of all the use cases and related design guidelines.
+scope, and an initial timeline was addressed, as well as a walkthrough of all the use cases and related design guidelines.
 Also, we

-discussed potential technology challenges to have them be considered in the big picture.
+discussed potential technical challenges to have them be considered in the big picture.

 Create and Prioritize Tasks